gravish-lab/website/content/research/efficiency_agility.md

 +++

 Locomotion power efficiency of milli-scale robots can be improved by designing resonant actuation systems.
-However, resonance which favors actuation at a specific frequency, and agility which favors actuation across a wide range of frequencies are in conflict.
-We explore how mechanical design can resolve this conflict and enable agile and low-power microrobots.
+However, resonance and agility require conflicting modes of actuation: resonance requires actuation at a single frequency and agility favors actuation across a wide range of frequencies.
+We can resolve this conflict through mechanical design in microrobots.
+Through this project we seek principles of mechanical design for agile and efficient microrobots.